 I’m notoriously bad at plants, so these might be thoroughly useless in the long run, but they’re light and cheap, and if I can make them grow, they’ll be a great sustainable source of veggies and herbs.
 We’ll see how this goes.

 How I feel about it: I grew a garden for the first time in my life!
 Not everything grows well here (my sage and tomatoes flatly refused to come up and my zucchini didn’t produce at all before dying) but the basil, oregano, and rosemary put in a good showing.
+UPDATE: My umukozi killed the garden off, but I don’t regret having tried hard at it.

 Not provided by the PC and, of course, a necessity.
 I brought two full-sized sets, because you can make a full sheet fit a narrow bed, but you can’t make a narrow sheet fit a full bed.
 You don’t know what you’ll get for your three months with a host family, and lots of people buy full sized mattresses after PST.

 How I feel about it: I did not buy a full-sized mattress after PST, instead buying two singles, and so these sheets aren’t exactly the right thing, but they’re not a problem.
+Fitted sheets aren’t available in country (maybe in Kigali for lots of money?) so still a good idea.

 - Towels/wash cloths